Welcome to THE POISON GARDEN website

 A bee feeds on monkshood

-The 'A to Z of Poison Plants' page leads to the section giving information on over 90 different poison plants, what they do, what used to be believed about them and what is still thought of them today.
-This section is not intended to be an exhaustive guide to all poisonous plants and contains much information which is anecdotal.
+This site is not intended to be an exhaustive guide to all poisonous plants and contains much information which is anecdotal.
 For a reference book on plants, in the UK, which might pose hazards to children, I recommend 'Poisonous Plants: a guide for parents and childcare providers'.

 The number of cases of accidental plant poisoning is so small that very few countries trouble to keep any sort of detail track of incidents.
 In 1996, however, a paper appeared giving detailed information for Switzerland.
 Though it would be wrong to suggest that the results are entirely typical of the whole world, they do give an idea of how small the problem of accidental plant poisoning really is.
 More detail from the Swiss paper is available here.

 But, this is plants in their natural state.
 It is when products are made from them that the trouble starts.
-Deliberate consumption of intoxicants like heroin, alcohol or tobacco cause many millions of deaths every year but people know the risks they take in consuming such substances.
+Deliberate consumption of legal intoxicants like alcohol and tobacco cause many millions of deaths every year.
+Far more than those caused by the use of substances made illegal because of claimed dangers of using them.

-Of greater concern are the 'natural' remedies which people take not knowing that they contain deadly poison.
-Plants in the Aristolochia genus, probably, cause more deaths than any other plant outside of those I call the Phantastica.
+Also of great concern are the 'natural' remedies which people take not knowing that they contain deadly poison.
+Plants in the Aristolochia genus, probably, cause more deaths than any other plant.